testfairy/docs/docs/051_Platforms/21_Unity.md

   ![Step 3](https://raw.githubusercontent.com/testfairy/testfairy-unity-plugin/master/Images/step3.png)

-6. Edit the newly created CSharp script, add `using TestFairyUnity;` to the import section, and a call to `TestFairy.begin()` with your app token.
+6. Edit the newly created CSharp script, add `using TestFairyUnity;` to the import section, and a call to `TestFairy.begin();` with your app token.
 You can find your app token in the [Account Settings](https://app.testfairy.com/settings/#apptoken) page.

   ![Step 4](https://raw.githubusercontent.com/testfairy/testfairy-unity-plugin/master/Images/step4.png)